Automated Modeling & Analytics of SageGlass Multi-Zone Electrochromic Glazing

 Watch a Preview of This Video

-This talk will provide a background on Electrochromic (EC) Glazing and new ways of modeling and analyzing its performance.
+This Research Committee talk will provide a background on Electrochromic (EC) Glazing and new ways of modeling and analyzing its performance.
 Specifically, multi-zone EC glazings provide additional operational flexibility and occupant benefits.
 However, this results in a more complicated simulation process.
 We will compare a traditional workflow with a modern web and cloud-based solution to these additional complications.
 This new collaborative workflow provides fast, intelligent, and reproducible analysis that can be easily shared among all stakeholders.

 - Identify the benefits of using multi-zone Electrochromic (EC) glass